jalofort/jalofort/README.md

+## It's my pleasure that you are here 😍
-- 👋 Hi, I’m Mahmoud Saad
+- 👋 Hi, I’m Mahmoud Saad.
 - 👀 I’m interested in programming and  information technology.
 - 🌱 This year, I want to learn NodeJS and MongoDB.
 - 📫 Reach me at me@mahmoudsaad.net